 For each creation of a Basket, gold is transferred to the Trust by a debit to an Authorized Participant Unallocated Account and a credit to the Trust Unallocated Account.
 After gold has been first credited to an Authorized Participant Unallocated Account in connection with the creation of a Basket, the Custodian transfers the credited amount from the Authorized Participant Unallocated Account to the Trust Unallocated Account.
 The Custodian then allocates specific bars of gold from unallocated bars which the Custodian holds or instructs a subcustodian to allocate specific bars of gold from unallocated bars held by or for the subcustodian, so that the total of the allocated gold bars represents the amount of gold credited to the Trust Unallocated Account to the extent such amount is representable by whole bars.
 The amount of gold represented by the allocated gold bars is debited from the Trust Unallocated Account and the allocated gold bars are credited to and held in the Trust Allocated Account.
-The bars of gold may be held directly by the Custodian or by or for a subcustodian of the Custodian.
 The Custodian will use commercially reasonable efforts to promptly transport gold that has been allocated in the vault of a subcustodian to the Custodian's London vault.
 The transport of the gold is at the Custodian's cost and risk.
 The Custodian updates its records at the end of each business day to identify the specific bars of gold allocated to the Trust.